Mathématique: Chapter 3

 He could sympathize.

-“Sounds painful,” Rush said with a careful neutrality.
+“Sounds painful,” Rush said.

 “Give me your phone,” Young said, after finishing the last of his beer.